ElizabethKennedy/HTML_Tables_Forms_Exercise/README.md

 2. Create one **table row** element and nest it inside of your newly created **table** element
 3. Create six **table heading** elements and nest them inside of you newly created **table row** element
 4. You should have a **table heading** element for each of the following _displayed_ columns:
     - total servings
-   - serving size
+ ƒ  - serving size
    - calories per serving
    - carbs per serving
    - sugars per serving